Does Microsoft Office work on a Chromebook?

 Those planning to use the web app approach to Office should consider adding shortcuts for the web apps to your app drawer.
 You can also pin them to your shelf if you want Office always a click away.
 There’s also a nifty Chrome extension for Microsoft Office, allowing even easier access right inside your browser.

-Run Microsoft Office via Android apps
+What about Microsoft Office on Chromebook via Android apps?

-Run Microsoft Office via Parallels
+Run Microsoft Office on Chromebook via Parallels

 Perhaps you want to run the full Windows version of Microsoft Office?
 This is also possible using Parallels Desktop for Chrome OS.
 It is important to realize that currently Parallels Desktop for Chrome OS is only available to enterprise customers.
 For business users, this is certainly a useful option to consider.
 The Parallels software runs a full versions of Windows 10 inside a container on your Chromebook.